sky-bnb/component-calendar/README.md

 ### Installing Dependencies

-From within the root directory:
+In order, from within the root directory:

 ```sh
 npm install -g webpack